 My favorite all natural vegetative fertilizers are derived from fish; fish emulsion, which is great as a liquid, and fish meal if using as a top-dress.

 If growing outside it’s best to put it in a greenhouse to keep the humidity up and to generally provide protection from the elements (although keeping the humidity high is not a requirement, the higher the happier).
 If you live in an area that has cold winters you will want to have that greenhouse (as too much cold is dangerous for your kratom trees.)
 Although if kept around 50 degrees F, it will just go dormant.
-It may drop its leaves, then come back to life in the spring.
+If the temperature drops a few degrees below freezing, it may drop its leaves, then come back to life in the spring.
 Just be sure to protect it from the cold wind.
 As for heat, they love warm temps, and don’t seem to mind at all even when it’s over 100F.
 Otherwise if growing indoors and if one so desires, they can create a tropical environment 365 days a year, much like the Mitragyna speciosa trees get in their native lands.

 If growing it indoors then investing in a humidifier would be a great idea especially if living in a dry area.
 Remember kratom’s naturally habitat is that of a tropical rainforest.
 You will have to put your new transplant wherever it will get a good amount of light, so supply your plant with a good source of artificial lighting.
 High Intensity Discharge bulbs, specifically high pressure sodium and metal halides, are the bulbs of choice for growing many indoor crops, and kratom growers should take notice.
 Metal halides will be the superior choice, as they have a higher amount of blue in their color spectrum, which is preferred by plants that are in vegetative growth.
 Because of their ability to spread the light’s intensity several feet, HID’s are great for tall plants, unlike flourescents, whose lumens dissipate very quickly within inches away from the bulbs.
 ‘Compact flourescents’ may work well for the first few months with seedlings and cuttings, but after that even these dissipate too much the farther away one gets from the bulb.
 One issue with HID’s is the light can be too intense, so make sure it’s kept very high up away from the canopy.
 A 400 watt metal halide at least 4 feet away from the canopy is probably ideal.
 See how they respond to the distance of light and adjust accordingly.
 Look out for red and brown spots, a sign the light may be too intense.
 The distance your canopy is from the bulb will become an issue when the plant becomes a tall tree, so prune it or tie it down to promote bushy, short growth.
 It’s probably best to have several, shorter bushes instead of one tall tree.
 This will make the most efficient use of the artificial light.
 Putting it by a window that gets lots of sunlight is also a great option for indoor growth.
 Another thing to consider when growing indoors is ventilation.
 If just growing a few plants then simply letting fresh air in with a window and a fan to spread it will suffice.
 But if one has several large plants and they want them growing at their full potential, then fresh air will have be to brought in while stale air is exhausted out of the room.
 Along with ventilation one also has to control the temperature.
 If living in the colder parts of the world, heating is easily done with space heaters.
 These steps in creating a tropical habitat indoors is especially for those that live in areas unsuitable for outside or even greenhouse growth.